 I Timothy 2:3-5 KJB - "For this is good and acceptable in the sight of God our Saviour; Who WILL HAVE ALL MEN TO BE SAVED, and to come unto the knowledge of the truth.
 For there is one God, and one mediator between God and men, the man Christ Jesus."

-Kevin, as usual with all you free willers, you quote from a verse you simply do not understand, and apply it in a way that creates direct contradictions and makes God out to be a Liar.
+Kevin, as usual with all you free willers, you quote from a verse you simply do not understand, and apply it in a way that creates direct contradictions and makes God out to be both a Liar and a Schizophrenic.

 YES, God wills "all men" to be saved.
 But not "every man who will ever be born."
 IF your interpretation is right, then God is a Liar.